JMiah26/The-Garden-of-Whispers/README.md

 ## Level Sections

-The game is split into different sections:

 ### Forest Entrance

-The player starts near a crashed car and explores the forest to find a key and open the path forward.
+The player begins near a crashed car and explores the forest to find a key and unlock the path ahead.

 ### Graveyard Area

-The player enters a graveyard and solves a puzzle to unlock the next area.
+The player enters a graveyard and completes a puzzle to open the next area.

 ### Statue Garden

-This area includes another puzzle where the player has to observe objects in the environment and work out the correct answer.
+This area includes a puzzle based on observing objects in the environment and finding the correct answer.

 ### Maze Section

 The final area is a maze where the player must find keys, unlock gates, and avoid enemies to escape.

 ## Tools Used

+- Unreal Engine
 - Maya
-- Unreal Engine
 - Photoshop

-## What I Worked On

-For this project, I worked on:
+## My Role

+I worked on the following parts of the project

 - Game concept planning
 - Level ideas
 - Puzzle ideas